wp-plugins/restrict-lite/readme.txt

 = Where can i get a list of roles? =

 View what roles are specific to what user here: http://codex.wordpress.org/Roles_and_Capabilities

+== Screenshots ==

+1. Using a shortcode with multiple roles in the WYSIWYG editor.